escamoteur/watch_it/README.md

 This package offers a set of functions to `watch` data registered with `GetIt`.
 Widgets that watch data will rebuild automatically whenever that data changes.

 Supported data types that can be watched are `Listenable / ChangeNotifier`, `ValueListenable / ValueNotifier`, `Stream` and `Future`.
-On top off that there are several other powerful function to use in `StatelessWidgets` that normally would require a `StatefulWidget`
+On top of that there are several other powerful functions to use in `StatelessWidgets` that normally would require a `StatefulWidget`.

 `ChangeNotifier` based example:
 ```dart